salsanci/YRShell/readme.md

 At this point, the general Arduino IDE is setup for the STM32Nucleo-L476RG.
 The IDE has been verified as working by successful compilaction and load of an example program.

 ***
-Now we procedue to the YrShell module.
+Now we procede to the YrShell module.
 ***
 # Software Setup - YrShell
-**This is the goal of all the preceding steps**
+**bHere we finally get to loading the YrShell firmware on to the Nucleo-L476RG **

 ## Setup-YrShell
-Download Fshell from GitHub  `https://github.com/salsanci/YRShell`
+Clone or Download Fshell from GitHub  `https://github.com/salsanci/YRShell`
 - copy the directory
+   `path to YrShell source code`

 to
    `/home/<yourusername>/Arduino/libraries/`